jquery/learn.jquery.com/page/performance/append-outside-loop.md

 $( "#ballers" )[ 0 ].appendChild( frag );
 ```

 Another technique, which is quite simple, is to build up a string during each iteration of the loop.
-After the loop, just set the html of the DOM element to that string.
+After the loop, just set the HTML of the DOM element to that string.

 ```
 var myHtml = "";